Isle of Skye: Government and politics

 Charles Kennedy was the MP for the constituency covering Skye between 1983 and 2015.

 In terms of local government, from 1975 to 1996, Skye, along with the neighbouring mainland area of Lochalsh, constituted a local government district within the Highland administrative area.
 In 1996 the district was included in the unitary Highland Council, (Comhairle na Gàidhealtachd) based in Inverness and formed one of the new council's area committees.
 Following the 2007 elections, Skye now forms a four-member ward called Eilean a' Cheò; it is currently represented by two independents, one Scottish National Party, and one Liberal Democrat councillor.

 Skye is in the Highlands and Islands electoral region and comprises a part of the Skye, Lochaber and Badenoch constituency of the Scottish Parliament, which elects one member under the first past the post basis to represent it.
-Kate Forbes is the current MSP for the SNP.
+Andrew Baxter is the current MSP for the Liberal Democrats.
 In addition, Skye forms part of the wider Ross, Skye and Lochaber constituency, which elects one member to the House of Commons in Westminster.

 The present Member of Parliament is Liberal Democrat Angus MacDonald, who won his seat at the 2024 general election.
 Prior to this it was represented by Ian Blackford of the Scottish National Party, who took office after the SNP's sweep in the General Election of 2015.
 Before this, Charles Kennedy, a Liberal Democrat, had represented the area since the 1983 general election.

 There are seven civil parishes on the island, as shown in the map above.